th3w1zard1/Andastra/docs/module_resource_types_reverse_engineering.md

      - **K1**: ❌ NOT supported - Only top-level override files are loaded (`FUN_0040f200` calls `FUN_005e6640` with `param_5=0`)
      - **K2**: ✅ Supported - Subfolders ARE searched, but **root override files have priority** (`FUN_00410d20` lines 158-200)

-6. **Resource types**: ✅ Engine accepts ANY resource type in modules (no filtering)
+6. **Resource types**: ✅ Engine loads verified resource types from modules (see "Resource Types Loaded from Modules" section)
-   - Container format allows any resource type ID
+   - Container format allows any resource type ID to be stored
-   - Engine resource manager loads any type stored in containers
+   - Engine resource manager only loads resource types that have verified handlers calling `FUN_004074d0`/`FUN_004075a0`
-   - **TPC/TGA CAN be containerized** - Engine loads these from modules
+   - **TPC/TGA ARE loaded from modules** - Verified handlers exist
-   - Engine behavior: Accepts any resource type ID stored in containers, regardless of container type
+   - **NSS/TLK are NOT loaded from modules** - No handlers or handlers bypass resource system

 7. **Valid file combinations**:
    - K1: `.mod` (override), `.rim`, `.rim` + `_s.rim`, `.rim` + `_a.rim`, `.rim` + `_adx.rim`, `.rim` + `_a.rim` + `_adx.rim`